 Pre-Assign Breakout Rooms in Zoom

-How to export the class list from BOLT, download the breakout room template from Zoom, assign breakout rooms to users, upload to Zoom, and see the rooms in the Zoom application.
+How to export the class list from Brightspace, download the breakout room template from Zoom, assign breakout rooms to users, upload to Zoom, and see the rooms in the Zoom application.

 An Introduction to Mediasite